So you’ve committed a crime. Or maybe you are just accused of one. Either way, you’re suddenly behind bars.

 “You get flooded with adrenaline and stress hormones, like cortisol, and chemicals that kick off a flight–or–fight response, your body's natural way of dealing with an emergency situation or a uniquely stressful situation,” she says.

-WATCH: Binge all of Season 6 now, no sign in required.
+WATCH: Binge episodes of 60 Days In, no sign in required.

 Here’s what you can expect from your body when you go behind bars for the first time: